 In this context, the Graduate Information System structured through the University Information Management System (UBYS) is used to collect and sustainably update data on all graduates.
 Graduated students are integrated into this system; invitations are sent to the relevant students to register to the system through the current e-mail address and telephone information received during diploma procedures.
-Graduates who log in to the system have the opportunity to maintain communication with the faculty and benefit from the opportunities offered by the university (career services, event announcements, etc.).
+Graduates who log in to the system have the opportunity to maintain communication with the faculty and benefit from the opportunities offered by the university (career services, event announcements, internship/job opportunities, etc.).

-At the end of each academic year, the Education and Training Development Commission and the Social Contribution Development Commission evaluate the applicability of program outcomes, the adequacy of the curriculum and the level of contribution to career planning in line with the feedback received from graduates; the results of these evaluations are used as the main data source for updating course content, methods and curriculum structure.
-The commissions convey the identified areas open to improvement to the Dean's Office; improvement studies are carried out in the necessary areas deemed necessary.
+At the end of each academic year, data are collected on the applicability of program outcomes, curriculum adequacy and level of contribution to career planning through the New Graduate Survey administered to new graduates; these data are analyzed by the Survey Preparation and Evaluation Commission and shared with the Faculty Boards.
+The results of the analysis are used as the main data source for updating course contents, methods and curriculum structure.

+In addition, the Quality and Accreditation Commission evaluates the alumni surveys at the end of the year and submits a report to the Dean's Office with its recommendations on areas open to improvement; Corrective and Preventive Action processes are carried out in the necessary areas.

 Yalova University Career Center, which operates within the University, supports the employment processes of graduates; it facilitates their transition to the labor market by sharing job/internship announcements from the public and private sectors with graduates.
 This office plans various activities such as seminars, panel events, and alumni meetings for graduates in cooperation with the representatives of the relevant faculties.
 The faculty monitors the academic and professional development of its graduates not only with university resources but also with the contributions of external stakeholders.
-For this purpose, regular consultation meetings are held with the External Stakeholder Advisory Board, and the sectoral position, employment status and development needs of graduates are discussed.
+For this purpose, regular consultation meetings are held with the External

+Stakeholder Advisory Board, and the sectoral position, employment status and development needs of graduates are discussed.
 In addition to this:

-- Graduates' KPSS success levels are tracked through the Graduate Success Atlas module on the YÖKATLAS platform, - The employment profile of faculty graduates in their professional fields is monitored by scanning data from job portal sites, - Social media platforms (e.g. Instagram, etc.) are used effectively to actively communicate with alumni and announce events.
+- The KPSS success levels of graduates are tracked through the Graduate Success Atlas module on the YÖKATLAS platform, - The employment profile of faculty graduates in their professional fields is monitored by scanning data from job portal sites, - Social media platforms (e.g. LinkedIn, Instagram, etc.) are used effectively to actively communicate with alumni and announce events.

-This multifaceted graduate tracking system determines the extent to which faculty graduates benefit from their education, their place in the labor market and their level of institutional commitment; these findings are used to update programs and develop support mechanisms for students.
+This multifaceted graduate tracking system determines the extent to which faculty graduates benefit from their education, their place in the labor market, and their level of institutional commitment; these findings are used to update programs and develop support mechanisms for students.